felix-fjm/mar-fl/README.md

 python mar_fl.py
 ```

-Reproducibility can hereby be controlled by fixing the random seed via the `-sd` flag.
+Reproducibility can hereby be controlled by fixing the random seed via the `--sd` flag.

 ---